Teodor Jełowicki: Early years

-He was born in Sinica in the Kyiv Oblast, on his father Stefan Jełowicki's estate.
-His father was marshal of the Kremenets powiat and married to Antonina née Iwaszkiewicz.
+He was born in Sinica in the Kiev Governorate, on his father Stefan Jełowicki's estate.
+His father was marshal of the Kremenetsky Uyezd of Volhynia Governorate and married to Antonina née Iwaszkiewicz.
 Jełowicki completed his secondary education at the Lycée Richelieu in Odessa, where he also took piano lessons from M.Czerny.
 He took a law degree at the National University of Kyiv.
 Throughout his studies he was a friend of August Iwański, a participant in the January Uprising of 1863, exile and amateur musician.

 In 1857 he paid his mother, Antonina, the sum of 10,000 silver rubles as a fee to acquire her share in his father's estate.
 In that year he had built a church in Łanowce, after the original timber structure, erected by the widow of Christopher Jełowicki and their son Elias, had burned down in 1839.
 The new church in empire style was consecrated by bishop Kacper Borowski in 1860.
 Later that year Jełowicki was appointed marshal of Uman.
 He performed the role in the difficult time leading to the uprising and in the midst of the abolition of serfdom in Poland.
 He was regarded by his friend, Iwański, as: "not a man of initiative, but one who adjusted to prevailing trends".